anroOfCode/linux-cc2520-driver/MANUAL.md

   * **CC2520_TX_ACK_TIMEOUT** - The packet was sent but the receive did not send an ACK within the timeout period.
   * **CC2520_TX_FAILED** - A general error has occurred.

+**<code>read()</code> Calls**
+Calling read will block indefinitely until a packet arrives.
+When a packet does arrive it will write the packet to the specified buffer and return the length of the packet.

+Because receive is only valid when an appropriate packet has been received it has no error codes.
+Read should always be called with a 128 byte buffer.

 Frame Format
 ------------